JieGH/about/VALENCIA2022/VALENCIA2022.md

 # **Summer school at Valencia, Spain**

 Hi, people from the **Apropos** group.
-In this post, I will share some tips and information about my summer school at Valencia, Spain.
+In this post, I will share some tips and information about our summer school at Valencia, Spain.
 These information mainly about travel, eat and explore.

 Jump to sections: